streamnative/function-mesh-website/docs/scaling.md

 #### How it works

-With Kubernetes [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-Pod-autoscale/), Function Mesh supports automatically scaling the number of Pods (Pulsar instances) that are required to run Pulsar functions, sources, and sinks.
+With Kubernetes [HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-Pod-autoscale/), Function Mesh supports automatically scaling the number of Pods (Pulsar instances) that are required to run Pulsar functions, sources, and sinks.

 For resources with HPA configured, the HPA controller monitors the resource's Pods to determine if it needs to change the number of Pod replicas.
 In most cases, where the controller takes the mean of a per-pod metric value, it calculates whether adding or removing replicas would move the current value closer to the target value.